kamilburda/batcher/docs/sections/Customization.md

 Merges all visible filters (layer effects) in the specified layer.

+**Merge visible layers** (Batch Convert only)

+Merges all visible layers within the image into a single layer.
+Invisible layers are removed.

+This is useful if the image contains multiple layers and you want to apply filters (layer effects) or other procedures on the entire image.

 **Remove folder structure**

 Exports all layers to the output folder on the same level, i.e. subfolders for group layers are not created.